HidetoKimura/carnd_mpc_project/README.md

           state << 0, 0, 0, v, cte, epsi;
           Output out = mpc.Solve(state, coeffs);
 ~~~

++ Set N and dt.
++ Fit the polynomial to the waypoints.
++ Calculate initial cross track error and orientation error values.
++ Define the components of the cost function (state, actuators, etc).
++ Define the model constraints.
+These are the state update equations defined in the Vehicle Models module

 ~~~
 // Weights
 const double w_cte = 1.0;